27 Habits to Develop the Growth Mindset in Your Life

 To better understand this topic, check out these growth mindset examples.

-If you also want to teach your kids, here are great books for children about the growth mindset and growth mindset videos they can watch on YouTube.
+If you also want to teach your kids, here are great books about the growth mindset and growth mindset videos they can watch on YouTube.

-To get a better view on what mindset you currently have, take one of these growth mindset quizzes based on Dweck's work.
+To get a better view of what mindset you currently have, take one of these growth mindset quizzes based on Dweck's work.

 Read this article that further explores the benefits of developing growth mindset in life.